-Whether Appellant was denied due process of law where he was allowed and enticed to plead guilty to arm robbery and manslaughter under duress and coercion when defense counsel gave advice that if Appellant did not plead guilty he would get life without parole.
-Appellant was denied due process of law where he was charged with arm robbery and manslaughter where under the law the facts constituted a charge of car jacking.
-F.
+Whether Appellant was denied due process of law where he was allowed and enticed to plead guilty to arm robbery under duress and coercion when defense counsel gave advice that if Appellant did not plead guilty he would get life without parole.
+Appellant would assert that the manner in which the trial court imposed the sentence constitutes a denial of due process and an illegal sentence.
+The law is clear that a criminal sentence cannot be placed in lay away.
+The 15 year sentence imposed in this case constitutes a lay away sentence.